Don’t Even Think About ‘Borrowing’ an Image

 You cannot use copyrighted images without permission.
 Period.

-Our customers are completely honest about respecting the copyright protections of intellectual property, and we make no assumptions to the contrary.
-This info is for those few who have not purchased their images, may be thinking of ‘borrowing’ our images, push the envelope, or those new to the creative field who may not understand the implications of copyright infringement.
+Most people are honest about respecting the copyright protections of intellectual property, and I make no assumptions to the contrary.
+This info is for those few who have not purchased images, may be thinking of ‘borrowing’ my images, push the envelope, or those new to the creative field who may not understand the implications of copyright infringement.

 Mistaken Thought One